-I had the pleasure of sitting down with Adrian Garcia, Engineering Manager at Team Industrial Services.
-This is the first female engineer I have interviewed for my series, and I couldn’t be more excited!
-Adrian has made strides in her career in just a few years, and is challenging the status quo in a historically male-dominated industry.
+We had the pleasure of sitting down with Adrian Garcia, Engineering Manager at Team Industrial Services.
+This is the first female engineer we've interviewed for the series, and we couldn’t be more excited!
+Adrian has made strides in her career in just a few years and is challenging the status quo in a historically male-dominated industry.
 When she’s not making strides in the engineering world, she enjoys spending time with her husband.
-She loves anything and everything to do with music, snowboarding, reading, cooking, and binge watching TV shows on rainy days.
+She loves anything and everything to do with music, snowboarding, reading, cooking, and binge-watching TV shows on rainy days.

 I graduated from Texas A&M in the summer of 2011.
 The whole time I was at school, I didn’t know if I actually wanted to do engineering.
 To be honest, it was brutal.
 Classes weren’t fun and I was struggling.
 But I stuck through it, graduated and started at Team right away in Houston.